SHAKAR-AFZAL/mcdonalds-sales-analytics-dashboard/README.md

 ---

 ## Overview
 This project focuses on analyzing McDonald's South America sales performance to understand revenue trends, profit margins, and customer satisfaction metrics.
-An interactive Excel dashboard was developed to transform raw business data into clear, actionable insights for better decision-making.
+An interactive Excel dashboard was developed to transform the raw business data into clear, actionable insights for better decision-making.

 ---